pvpgn/pvpgn-magic-builder/README.md

  * Doesn’t require additional files - all built in
  * Has a multilanguage command line interface: Russian, English, Dutch, German, Polish, Serbian (please, translate [this file](https://github.com/HarpyWar/pvpgn-magic-builder/blob/master/module/i18n.inc.bat) if you know others)
  * (optional) [Auto updates](https://code.google.com/p/pvpgn-magic-builder/wiki/AutoUpdate)
- * (optional) Auto downloads the latest PvPGN source code from the GIT
+ * (optional) Auto downloads actual PvPGN source code from the GIT
  * Auto configurates and compilates PvPGN source code
  * Auto create `release\` directory with a PvPGN binaries and support files that are ready to use immediately